 The appendix is a small pouch shaped like a finger or sausage.
-It is connected to the bottom of the large intestine.
+It connects to the bottom of the large intestine.
 Appendicitis occurs when the appendix becomes inflamed and infected.
-The first noticeable symptom of appendicitis is usually abdominal pain.
+The first noticeable symptom of appendicitis is

 People with chronic appendicitis have appendicitis that lasts for long periods of time.
-This means appendicitis that is present for longer than a week.
+This means appendicitis that has been present for longer than a week.

 Chronic appendicitis is relatively rare, with just an estimated 1.5 percent of all appendicitis cases being considered chronic appendicitis.